lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 ```
 ## Downloading and cleaning data

-To download the data for the following analysis, either go to the <a href="https://data.sa.gov.au/data/dataset/road-crash-data">South Australian Government Data Directory's website</a> and download `road-crashes-in-sa-2014-16.zip` manually, unzip it and import `2016_DATA_SA_Crash.csv` or run this code directly in `R`:
+To download the data for the subsequent analysis, either go to the <a href="https://data.sa.gov.au/data/dataset/road-crash-data">South Australian Government Data Directory's website</a> and download `road-crashes-in-sa-2014-16.zip` manually, unzip it and import `2016_DATA_SA_Crash.csv` or run this code directly in `R`:

 ```r
 # Download, unzip and import data on road crashes in 2016